AminelMhl/AI-Translator/README.md

 # 🌐 AI Translator

-AI Translator is a simple, responsive web app that uses OpenAI's GPT API to translate user-inputted text into multiple languages using artificial intelligence.
+AI Translator is a simple, responsive web app that uses Google's Gemini API to translate user-inputted text into multiple languages using artificial intelligence.

 ## ✨ Features